 - Get moving: Frequent breaks from working on digital devices can give your eyes a rest.
 Get up, stretch, and move around.

-- Improve your position: Your computer screen should be 15 to 20 degrees below eye level (about 4 or 5 inches) as measured from the center of the screen and 20 to 28 inches from the eyes.
+- Improve your position: Your computer screen should be 15 to 20 degrees below eye level, which is about 4 or 5 inches (10 or 12 cm) as measured from the center of the screen and 20 to 28 inches (50 to 71 cm) from the eyes.

 - Adjust the lighting: Position your computer screen away from fluorescent lights and consider floor lamps instead of overhead lighting.
 You can also prevent glare from outdoor light by using curtains.